Scotland’s North Coast 500 Route Planner, Map & 1-Week Itinerary

 When to Travel the North Coast 500

-My friend Brenna (This Battered Suitcase) and I drove the NC500 in early March.
-Perhaps an unusual time of year for a UK road trip… but this was my first trip after a left my job to become a full-time travel blogger, so I really didn’t care what time of year it was.
+My friend Brenna and I drove the NC500 in early March.
+Perhaps an unusual time of year for a Scottish road trip, the weather is generally pretty crappy at this time of year in the UK… but this was my first trip after a left my job to become a full-time travel blogger, so I really didn’t care what time of year it was.

-March is generally a crappy month in the UK, weather-wise, but it turned out pretty well for us actually – it rained a lot, but we were also blessed with plenty of sunshine and therefore, rainbows.
+Weather-wise, it turned out pretty well for us actually – the weather was totally mixed – it rained a lot and it was windy, but we were also blessed with plenty of sunshine and therefore, rainbows.
 Plus, we saw lots of snow too, and who doesn’t love to play in the snow?

 In Scotland the weather is unpredictable and changes every half an hour anyway.
 So why not take advantage of the off-season, with fewer crowds, no midgies (tiny biting flies that descend in the summer), and the incredible photo opportunities the colder weather brings?
 Sunshine is never guaranteed, even in summer.